Partition of India: Bengal

 The province of Bengal was divided into the two separate entities of West Bengal, awarded to the Dominion of India, and East Bengal, awarded to the Dominion of Pakistan.
 East Bengal was renamed East Pakistan in 1955, and later became the independent nation of Bangladesh after the Bangladesh Liberation War of 1971.

 The districts of Murshidabad and Malda, located on the right bank of the Ganges, were given to India despite having Muslim majorities.
 The Hindu-majority Khulna District, located on the mouths of the Ganges and surrounded by Muslim-majority districts, were given to Pakistan, as were the eastern-most Chittagong Hill Tracts.

 Thousands of Hindus, located in the districts of East Bengal, which were awarded to Pakistan, found themselves being attacked, and this religious persecution forced hundreds of thousands of Hindus from East Bengal to seek refuge in India.
 The massive influx of Hindu refugees into Calcutta affected the demographics of the city.
 Many Muslims left the city for East Pakistan, and the refugee families occupied some of their homes and properties.

 Total migration across Bengal during the partition is estimated at 3.3 million: 2.6 million Hindus moved from East Pakistan to India and 0.7 million Muslims moved from India to East Pakistan (now Bangladesh).

 Chittagong Hill Tracts

 The sparsely populated Chittagong Hill Tracts were a special case.
 Located on the eastern limits of Bengal, it provided the Muslim-majority Chittagong with a hinterland.
 Despite the Tracts' 98.5% Buddhist majority in 1947 the territory was given to Pakistan.

 Sindh

+There was no mass violence in Sindh as there was in Punjab and Bengal.

 At the time of partition, the majority of Sindh's prosperous upper and middle class was Hindu.
 The Hindus were mostly concentrated in cities and formed the majority of the population in cities including Hyderabad, Karachi, Shikarpur, and Sukkur.
 During the initial months after partition, only some Hindus migrated.
 In late 1947, the situation began to change.
 Large numbers of Muslims refugees from India started arriving in Sindh and began to live in crowded refugee camps.